isomerpages/mol-services/designoptions/00a-move-house(accordion).md

 related-housing-content:
   - title: Housing Payments to note as an HDB owner
     content: |
       As an HDB homeowner, there are [various payments](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"} to make for an HDB housing loan.
 You may consider refinancing your HDB housing loan with the bank.
-However, you cannot refinance bank loans with HDB subsequently.
+However, you will not be able to refinance with HDB subsequently.
   - title: Detailed Guides
     content: |
       - [Buying an HDB flat](/government-services/buying-a-hdb/overview/)